 5. On the back of the appliance remove one screw from each of the four red tabs and set each pair of tabs from 'open position' to 'close position' (shown below).
-This is necessary to change the airflow path of the fire from front to back.
+This is necessary to change the airflow path of the fire for a double sided conversion.